 This event looks well worth a visit as there is a ton of really intriguing stuff being shown.
 I’m particularly interested in night number one’s Lost Colony, described as “A short documentary following a few days in the lives of residents of Crusoe Island, North Carolina, who are known for suspicion of outsiders and subsistence living along the Waccamaw River.”

 Full schedule and film synopses after the jump.
-Read the rest of this entry →
+Continue reading “We, the People” Documentary Film Festival Begins Thursday

 A few weeks back, Eric at blogdowntown announced the launch of verbdowntown, a not-for-profit project that’s the new parent of blogdowntown and whose mission is to create online community resources for Downtown Los Angeles.
 Tomorrow night they’re celebrating with a kickoff event at Farmers & Merchants Bank at 4th and Main.
 Festivities include DJ’s, art and live screenprinting by the ubiquitous Hit+Run and are going down during the Downtown Art Walk so there’s sure to be a good crowd.